WebizenAI/WebizenAI-2024/README.md

 ## Innovators - Requirements & Resources

-There is a process that seeks to employ considerations relating to duality, where a simultanious effort to produce both supports more broadly via https://local-host.co/ and related channels; as well as, works that are dedicated to webizen specific approaches, is now continuing to be undertaken.
+There is a process that seeks to employ considerations relating to duality, where a simultanious effort to produce both supports more broadly via [Local-Host](https://local-host.co/) and related channels; as well as, works that are dedicated to webizen specific approaches, is now continuing to be undertaken.
 There are specified Hardware Platforms that are sought to be the focus for Webizen works in particular, whilst it is hoped that these works will develop to support components that may not be recommended at this time.

-Seperately, the recommendations produced through the development of local-host works more broadly may have alternatives not being pursued or prioritised by Webizen, and this is encouraged but also not the focus of the webizen leadership community.
+Seperately, the recommendations produced through the development of [Local-Host](https://local-host.co/) works more broadly may have alternatives not being pursued or prioritised by Webizen, and this is encouraged but also not the focus of the webizen leadership community.

 The Webizen Approach is currently focused on the production of Innovator and Developer focused solutions.
 It is believed that this will overtime, lead to refining the solution down to an optimised outcome, that should then be functionally supported by systems that have fewer resources.
 Presently, the integration is still a RD&D experimental and creative process, where the definitions continue to be unstable in many areas.
 The problems and challenges associated with these works are not simply technical but also social.